kazzle101/midiObsWS/README.md

 python -m pip install mido python-rtmidi websocket-client argparse simpleobsws pysimplegui
 ```
 ### Apple Mac (macOS Ventura)
+Getting it working proved to be more difficult than it should have been, I suspect milage may vary for others.
 ```
 $sudo port install rtmidi
 ```